 where $\hat{\sigma}_{\alpha}^{(i)}$, $\alpha = x, y, z,$ are Pauli matrices and $\lambda$ determines the relative strength of the nearest-neighbour interaction compared to the next-to-nearest-neighbor interaction.
 The model undergoes a continuous quantum phase transition at $\lambda = 1$ which separates a cluster phase with a nonlocal hidden order for $\lambda < 1$ from an antiferromagnetic phase with long-range order and a nonvanishing staggered magnetization for $\lambda > 1$.
 We uniformly vary $\lambda$ from $0$ to $2$ at $0.001$ intervals and obtain their corresponding ground states, which serve as our training set and test set.

 The basic pseudocode for the learning procedure is shown in Algorithm~\ref{Algo_AEQNN}.
 In the rest of this subsection, we will present detailed benchmarks considering the variables listed above, where the trained model's accuracy is the main criterion that will be exhibited in the following data tables.
-Moreover, the code for calculating the accuracy and loss over the training set, the test set, or a batch set is shown below: \begin{jllisting} using Quantum_Neural_Network_Classifiers: acc_loss_evaluation
+Moreover, the code for calculating the accuracy and loss over the training set, the test set, or a batch set is shown below: